unixzii/XcodePatch/README.md

 Open `XcodePatch.xcodeproj` and click the build button.
 Grab the produced `libXcodePatch.dylib` file and copy it to `/usr/local/lib`.

 ### 4. Inject the Patch

+> Before modifying the executable file, consider backing it up first in case there are something unexpected happened and broke the executable.
+(Backing up only the main executable file is enough)

 Now you need to make Xcode load the patch library.
 Here I will use Python with [LIEF](https://lief-project.github.io/) library.

 If you haven't installed LIEF: